Keeping Children Safe

 Keeping all of our children safe is fundamental to everything that we do in school.
 We aim to work closely with parents/carers and support agencies in order to ensure that children are safe both within and outside school.

 There are a number of important school policies which support and define our practice.

 - E-safety policy

 - Social networking guidance for parents

 Safeguarding The Child Protection Officer in the School is Mr M Freeman, the Headteacher.
 He has overall responsibility for Safeguarding.
-The Deputy Safeguarding Officer is Mrs F Murray.
-She has particular responsibility for Looked After Children.
+The Deputy Safeguarding Officer is Mrs D Abbott.
+Mrs F Murray has particular responsibility for Looked After Children.
 Any concerns about how the school deals with safeguarding issues should be referred either to the Chair of Governors, or to the Local Authority Designated Officer (LADO), Tina Wilson (01454 868924)